laurarnichols/defectCrossSections/EnergyTabulator/README.md

   * There are no bounds on this variable, so make sure to set a reasonable value.

 ### Variables for scattering only
-* `allStatesBaseDir_relaxed`
+* `allStatesBaseDir_relaxPosGround`
-  * Path to the directory that holds the various subdirectories for the *relaxation* each of the different states
+  * Path to the directory that holds the various subdirectories for the relaxed positions of different states *in the ground electronic state*
   * It is assumed that the subdirectories have the form `k<ik>_b<ib>` and that there is a separate relaxation/total energy and export for each possible state
-* `allStatesBaseDir_startPos`
+* `exportDirGroundRelax`
-  * Path to the directory that holds the various subdirectories for each of the different states *in the starting positions*
+  * Path to the directory that holds the relaxed ground state calculation
-  * It is assumed that the subdirectories have the form `k<ik>_b<ib>` and that there is a separate relaxation/total energy and export for each possible state
-  * **Important**: Make sure that the electronic configuration in the the relaxation and starting-position calculations for each state is exactly the same so that the only energy difference picked up is the change in equilibrium potential energy.
 * `singleStateExportDir`
   * Name of the export directory within each subfolder (*e.g.*, `'export'`)
   * It is assumed that the same subfolder is used for the relaxed states and the states in the starting positions
 * `ikIinit`, `ikIfinal`, `ikFinit`, and `ikFfinal`
   * Bounds for k-points considered for states
   * Indexed to match the subdirectory names within the `allStatesBaseDir` folder and the k-points as indexed in the export of the system used for eigenvalues (should be the perfect crystal for scattering)
+* `readOptimalPairs`
+  * Default `.false.`
+  * If bands should be shuffled to have optimal match betwen bands from initial and final system
+  * If `.true.`, must also give path the optimal pairs file(s) in `optimalPairsDir`
+* `dENegThresh`
+  * Default `1e6` eV (i.e., no threshold)
+  * Threshold for absolute value of negative energy transfer
+  * Use this if you want to limit cooling processes
-* `ibShift_eig`
+* `dEZeroThresh`
-  * Default `0`
+  * Default `1e-6` eV
-  * Optional integer shift of bands to line up bands from defect system (used to label each of the subdirectories) and those from the perfect-crystal system (where the eigenvalues are read)
-  * It is assumed that the band bounds `iBandIinit`, `iBandIfinal`, `iBandFinit`, and `iBandFfinal` correspond to the defect system.
-  * The eigenvalues are then read and indexed by `ib+ibShift_eig`.
+  * Threshold on considering electronic energy difference to be zero and the state to be skipped